GerritCodeReview/modules_events-broker/README.md

 Since the implementation of such logic is always the same, this library provides a generic stream events publisher which will perform the relevant operations.

-In order to listen and stream gerrit events, consumers of this API just need to provide a named annotation with the name of the stream events topic and then explicitly bind the Stream Events Publisher, as such:
+In order to listen and stream gerrit events, consumers of this API need to provide a named annotation with the name of the stream events topic and `java.util.concurrent.Executor` binding annotated with `StreamEventPublisherExecutor` annotation, default single threaded implementation is provided by the library.
+The last step is to explicitly bind the Stream Events Publisher, as such:

 ```java
 import com.gerritforge.gerrit.eventbroker.StreamEventPublisher;